Do Go On - 407 - The Real Pocahontas

 You're all right, kid.

-Was that a mistake on my face?
+Was that a stake?

 watching the ship carrying John as it departs.